IshaanGaba97/Readerly-Library-App/README.md

 * **Pagination** : fetching data from the database in a page at a time.
 * **Details of book** : shows count, availability and details of books after every step.

-### 2. Student View 🧑‍🎓
-* **Login/Register** : Student can login and register as students.
-* **Search for books** : Students can search for books, browse according to book names, different genres, authour name, view book details, and check availability.
-* **Book Issue** : Students can issue books from library that are currently available.
-* **Issue History** : Students can view their issue history, including the books they have borrowed, issue date deadline due dates etc.
-* **Personal Profile** : Students can update their personal information, change passwords, and manage their account settings.

-### 3. Admin View  🧑‍🏫
-* **Login** : Login into the admin account.
-By default admin credentials are : Username :  admin,  Password :`123456.
-* **Book Management** : Admins can add new books, update book information, and remove books from the library catalog.
-* **Book Issue** :  Admins can track and manage book borrowing, handle reservations, and check for overdue books.
-* **Fine Management** : Admins can handle fines for late book returns.
-* **Admin Profile** : Admin can update their personal information, change passwords, and manage their account settings.
-* **Return Books** : Admin can collect return issued books from students.
-* **Statistics** : Admin can access library stats such as books available, books issued, student registered etc.

 ## Steps to use ⭐
 * Admin -